otoolep/questdb.io/website/blog/2020-04-02-introducing-simd-aggregations.md

 the introduction of aggregations leveraging SIMD instructions, which result in ~100x performance improvements.

 ### Introducing SIMD instructions
-**[SIMD instructions](https://en.wikipedia.org/wiki/SIMD)** are specific CPU instruction sets for arithmetic calculations that use synthetic
+<a href="https://en.wikipedia.org/wiki/SIMD" target="_blank">SIMD instructions</a> are specific CPU instruction sets for arithmetic calculations that use synthetic parallelisation.
+The parallelisation is synthetic - instead of spreading the work across CPU cores,
-parallelisation.
-The parallelisation is synthetic - instead of spreading the work across CPU cores, SIMD unlocks vector operations on multiple items using a **single** instruction.
+SIMD unlocks vector operations on multiple items using a **single** instruction.
 In practice, SIMD allows you to sum 8 numbers with only one CPU operation (instead of 8).
 We get compounded performance improvements by combining SIMD with actual parallelisation and spanning the aggregation calculation across CPUs.